 What I’ve learned is that the best souvenirs are either 1. functional or 2. carry an emotional attachment.
 If I will use something in my every day life, it becomes a functional reminder of that trip, a happy memory to brighten my day when I use it.

 If we want to talk function, I have to mention the things you buy that you use on the trip.
 Umbrellas when it rains.
 Sunglasses when it glares.
 Shot glasses when you, well, have a shot!
 Fancy food to tickle your tongue.
-It’s functional meets memory making meets memory triggering when you return home.
+Just remember, bringing home food products can be problematic, especially when entering the United States!

 Oven gloves or dish towels are easy on your luggage and a great item to use back home!
 And while we’re on the topic of souvenirs, I’m just going to say this one time: Be kind to the sellers.
 Bartering is part of the fun and the culture, but don’t be rude.
 This is someone’s livelihood also.

 Reasons to be picky about souvenirs

 That means heavy and bulky things should be considered critically.
 Think twice before you buy a hammock or a chair.

-This can be managed in two ways: 1.
-I buy local things, like chocolates and children’s books.
-2. I include souvenirs in my travel budget.
+This can be managed in two ways: 1 – I buy local things, like chocolates and children’s books.
+2 – I include souvenirs in my travel budget.
 That said, every frivolous thing you buy adds to your trip expense, so choose wisely.

 In this minimalistic day-in-age, less is more.
 This is especially true for souvenirs.
 I prefer to buy one thing I will use often versus four things to store in a memory box.
 I love to go through my every day life and run into something I bought elsewhere.
 For example, I bought a children’s book in Spain that I read with my Spanish speaking students.
 Nearly every time I use it I remember the day I bought it with my sisters while exploring in Barcelona.

 Travel doesn’t have to be once in a lifetime anymore.
 Airlines have transitioned from luxury liners to public transportation of the skies.
 And you have (hopefully) many, many years to live.
 The choices that led you to this trip will likely lead you to another.
 You don’t have to buy all your souvenirs in the first place you go.

 Which leads me back to my original question: what’s the stupidest thing you ever bought or took home as a souvenir?

 Bonus questions: Do you have any souvenirs that you collect from every place?
 And, how do you decide if something makes the cut?
 Or are you someone always looking for the best travel tattoos to take home as a souvenir?